Mixtures Closest to a Given Measure: A Semidefinite Programming Approach: Theoretical guarantees

-To derive the SDP dual of (\ref{eq: TV-moment-relax}), observe that the Lagrange multipliers corresponding to the SDP constraints (\ref{eq: PSD1})--(\ref{eq: PSD2}) are positive semidefinite matrices.
+which is equivalent to requiring each diagonal block in $\mathbf{S}_d^{\tv}(\y_d^{\tv})$ and $\mathbf{R}_d(\y_d^{\tv})$ to be positive semidefinite.
+All off-diagonal blocks are zero matrices of appropriate sizes. \\ To derive the SDP dual of (\ref{eq: TV-moment-relax}), observe that the Lagrange multipliers corresponding to the SDP constraints (\ref{eq: PSD1})--(\ref{eq: PSD2}) are positive semidefinite matrices.
 These can be interpreted as the Gram matrices of certain sum-of-squares (SOS) polynomials.
 Therefore, let $\sigma_+, \sigma_- \in \Sigma_d[\x]$ and $q \in \mathbb{R}_{2d}[\x]$.
 The associated Lagrangian is then given by:

 By duality, and to ensure the finiteness of $\inf_{\bpsi_\pm,\bphi}\mathcal{L}(\bpsi_\pm,\bphi;q,\sigma_\pm)$, polynomial expressions in $\text{(a), (b) and (c)}$ must not take negative values, which can be achieved by requiring them to have adequate SOS decompositions.